rakutentech/jwk-go/CONTRIBUTING.md

 Please open a pull request with the branch that contains the code you want to contribute.
-The pull request should include a proper description of the bug you're fixeing and the feature you're adding, as well as all relevant technical details (e.g. adding a new dependency).
+The pull request should include a proper description of the bug you're fixing and the feature you're adding, as well as all relevant technical details (e.g. adding a new dependency).

 ## Coding Style